gneu77/rx-signals/docs/rx-signals_start.md

 You might wonder about this optional parameter with the horrible name `subscribeObservableOnlyIfEventIsSubscribed`.
 Well, I was just not able to come up with a better name.
 It is however one of the most powerful features of the store!
 Think about the following scenario:
-* You have an effect, hence an event-source that
+* You have an effect that
   * produces the _event-types_ `myEffectSuccess` and `appError`
   * should **only** be executed, if the `myEffectSuccess` event is actually subscribed.
 * You have a generic error-handler that subscribes to an _event-type_ `appError` over the whole lifetime of your application.